McMullen Family Foundation Internship Fund

 Criteria:

-• Undergraduate or graduate student enrolled in the School of Diplomacy and International Relations
+• Must be an undergraduate or graduate student enrolled in the School of Diplomacy and International Relations

-• Completion of at least 30 undergraduate credits or 18 graduate credits at the time of application
+• Must have completed at least 30 undergraduate credits or 18 graduate credits

-• Financial need may be considered in award determination
+Financial need will be considered in awarding funds

 Award